AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-setup.md

 >[!VIDEO](https://video.tv.adobe.com/v/30152/?quality=12)

 In this chapter, you will generate a new Adobe Experience Manager project using the [AEM Project Archetype](https://github.com/adobe/aem-project-archetype).
-Your AEM project contains all of the code, content, and configurations used for the a Sites implementation.
+Your AEM project contains all of the code, content, and configurations used for a Sites implementation.
 The project generated in this chapter will serve as the basis for an implementation of the WKND Site and will be built upon in future chapters.

 ## Background {#background}